mcgillblackhole/mcgillblackhole.github.io/links.md

 <ul>
   <li> <a target="_blank" href="https://q4climate.github.io/">Q4 Climate</a>:
-an inspiring initiative uniting research communities from quantum and climate science, involving industry, government and academia to tackle the climate change problem.
+an inspiring initiative uniting research communities from quantum and climate science, involving industry, government and academia on how emerging quantum technologies are applicable to reduce or mitigate the climate crisis.
     <ul>
       <li><a target="_blank" href="https://arxiv.org/abs/2107.05362">Quantum technologies for climate change: Preliminary assessment (arXiv:2107.05362). </a></li></li></li>
     </ul>